-In accordance with federal regulations, the Office of Financial Aid and Scholarships recalculates federal aid eligibility for students who withdraw, drop out, are suspended, or take a leave of absence prior to completing more than 60 percent of a semester.
+In accordance with federal regulations, the Office of Financial Aid and Scholarships recalculates federal aid eligibility for students who withdraw, drop out, are suspended, stop attending all classes, or take a leave of absence prior to completing more than 60 percent of a semester.

-“Withdrawal date” is defined as the actual date the student initiated the withdrawal process, the student’s last date of recorded attendance, or the midpoint of the semester if a student leaves without notifying the university.
+“Withdrawal date” is defined as the actual date of the student's last date of recorded academic related activity, or the midpoint of the semester if a student leaves without notifying the university.
 Recalculation is based on the percent of earned aid using the following formula: